Well first, what is a bridal session?

-The general gist of this entire post is that weddings are once in a lifetime.
+The general gist of this entire post is that your wedding is once in a lifetime.
 You’re going to trial your makeup, taste your cake, and get fitted for clothes.
 Why wouldn’t you want to also see, feel, and hold your bouquet?
-Brides also sometimes discover that their bouquet is especially heavy at their bridal session.
+You may also discover that their bouquet is especially heavy at your bridal session.
 This may not be something you want to change, but it is good to know ahead of time!
-And belive it or not, there is an art to holding a bouquet in photos.
+And believe it or not, there is an art to holding a bouquet in photos.
 Your wedding photographer will probably ask you to hold it lower, tilt it this way, hold it that way, etc. Learning how to hold it and what is comfortable for you can speed things along on the wedding day.

 Parents and grandparents love them

-Most brides have dreamed about their wedding day their entire lives.
+You may have dreamed of your wedding day your entire life.
 What you may have forgotten is that your parents and grandparents have dreamed of this day as well.
 Bridal photos make wonderful family heirlooms, and parents and grandparents will always cherish that classic bridal portrait of their baby.